nkdAgility/NKDAgility.com/site/content/resources/blog/2020/2020-11-18-update-scrum-guide-25th-anniversary-scrum-framework/index.md

 ---
 title: Update to the Scrum Guide on the 25th Anniversary of the Scrum Framework
+description: "Discover the latest updates to the Scrum Guide on its 25th anniversary, simplifying Scrum for better team management and accountability.
+Read more!"
 date: 2020-11-18
 creator: Martin Hinshelwood
 id: "45077"